cepthomas/Notr/README.md

 ## Future

-- Publish for web access - html or txt or ??
+- Publish for web access - render html or txt or ??
 - Support multiple notr projects.
 One would be the example.
 - Fancy stuff: image thumbnail phantom/hover, annotations, hover/popups, etc.
 - Unicode picker/inserter for symbols.